-A Florida firm that lost a billion dollars in the Tom Petters financial fraud is cleared to pursue its lawsuit against General Electric Capital Corp.
+Palm Beach Finance, which lost a billion dollars in the Tom Petters financial fraud, is cleared to pursue its lawsuit against General Electric Capital Corp.

-Florida U.S. Bankruptcy Judge Paul Hymandenied GE Capital's motion to dismiss Palm Beach Finance's lawsuit in Palm Beach County bankruptcy court Aug.
-23.
+U.S. Bankruptcy Judge Paul Hyman denied GE Capital's motion to dismiss the lawsuit on Aug.
+23 in Palm Beach County bankruptcy court.

-The Palm Beach Finance claim against GE Capital is one of the largest Ponzi recovery actions ever filed.
+At a billion dollars, the Palm Beach Finance claim against GE Capital is one of the largest Ponzi recovery actions ever filed.
 Michael Budwick, an attorney working on the case, said Palm Beach Finance intends to seek punitive, or treble, damages.